 Canning Apples for Food Storage

-Each year, we can huge quantities of applesauce, make apple butter for the grandparents, and dehydrate apple chips, but far and away our favorite way to preserve all the beautiful apples we get in the Fall is Apple Pie Filling!
+Each year, we can huge quantities of applesauce, make apple butter for the grandparents, and dehydrate apple chips.
+However, far and away our favorite way to preserve all the beautiful apples we get in the fall is homemade apple pie filling!
 No matter how much we make, there can never be enough for our family and friends.

-I can seasonally and in bulk, to stock the pantry shelves, teach my children the art of canning and have shelf stable (delicious) foods on hand, at the ready.
-This helps me use sales and in-season foods at the best price and quality, while keeping the pantry stocked.
+I can seasonally and in bulk to keep my pantry shelves stocked.
+This also gives me a chance to teach my children the art of canning and have shelf-stable (delicious) foods on hand, at the ready.
+This helps me use sales and in-season foods at the best price and quality while keeping the pantry stocked.

 Homemade Apple Pie Filling!

 I love to have this super simple, yet very delicious, pie filling on my pantry shelf.
 It’s easy to can and makes for effortless desserts all year long.
 What’s not to love?